mcaceresb/stata-gtools/README.md

 OSX.
 Sorry!
 I use Linux on my personal computer and on all the servers where I do my work.
 If anyone is willing to try compiling the plugins out on Windows and OSX, I'd be happy to take pull requests!

+### Why can't the function do weights?

+I have never used weights in Stata, so I will have to read up on how weights are implemented before adding that option to `gcollapse`.
+Support for weight is coming, though!

 ### What functions are available?